-- Align all policies across the EU's various funding and partnership agreements to drive towards the attainment of the Sustainable Development Goals for conflict and crisis affected people and appoint a first Vice President responsible for the SDGs to ensure policy coherence and effective implementation. - Under the next MFF, ensure that a greater proportion of humanitarian funding is provided on a multi-annual, flexible basis, and ensure development funding includes crisis affected populations and is aligned with national SDG implementation plans. - Take a feminist approach to aid that generates systemic change and prioritises the protection needs of women and girls, eg. through increased, dedicated funding to tackle the problem in the Yemeni conflict. - Effectively support refugees' self-reliance in host countries to minimise push factors for premature and involuntary refugee returns, including in Syria and Bangladesh.
+- Align all policies across the EU's various funding and partnership agreements to drive towards the attainment of the Sustainable Development Goals for conflict and crisis-affected people. - Under the next MFF, ensure that a greater proportion of humanitarian funding is provided on a multi-annual, flexible basis, and ensure development funding includes crisis-affected populations and is aligned with national SDG implementation plans. - Take a feminist approach to aid that generates systemic change and prioritises the protection needs of women and girls, e.g. through increased, dedicated funding to tackle the problem in the Yemeni conflict. - Effectively support refugees' self-reliance in host countries to minimise push factors for premature and involuntary refugee returns, including in Syria and Bangladesh.